• Home

 The details are everything

-"Loves to play" — so does every dog alive.
-"Will play fetch until your arm falls off and then look at you like YOU'RE the one who quit too early" — now I can picture this dog in my yard.
+"Loves to play" could describe any dog alive.
+"Will play fetch until your arm falls off and then look at you like YOU'RE the one who quit too early" makes me picture this dog in my yard.

 "Good with kids" is meaningless.
-"Has been gently stepped on by a toddler and responded by licking the toddler's face, which the toddler thought was hilarious" — that tells me everything.
+"Has been gently stepped on by a toddler and responded by licking the toddler's face, which the toddler thought was hilarious."
+That one sentence tells you everything you actually need to know.

-When someone can picture an animal in their house, on their couch, stealing food off their counter, that's when adoption stops being a maybe and starts being a yes.
+When someone can picture the animal in their house, on their couch, stealing food off their counter, that's usually the moment an adoption goes from maybe to yes.

 Drop the jargon